 - 1. Follow the procedure in before working inside your computer. - 2.
 Remove the base cover. - 3.
-Remove the battery (3-cell or 4-cell). - 4.
-Remove the speaker (3-cell battery configuration or 4-cell battery configuration).
+Remove the battery (3-cell or 4-cell) based on the configuration.

 The figure indicates the location of the touchpad and provides a visual representation of the removal procedure.